igorski/binarcular/README.md

 Practical use cases are:

-* Validating whether a file header contains the appropriate description
+* Validating whether a file header contains the appropriate description, automatically converted to the data types
 * Scanning a file for specific meta data
 * Using found meta data to locate where other meaningful data is stored... and extract it

+See API and Example below.

 ## Compatibility